 The ASICS GEL-KAYANO 31 is one of the longest-running (pun intended) models in the ASICS lineup, having undergone many transformations since the early '90s.
 This 31st iteration is a premium stability shoe intended for daily training.
-Like its predecessor, it uses ASICS' relatively new 4D Guidance System, which promises adaptive stability as you run, making use of support elements that include a soft foam-based midfoot block for pronation support and a wider overall platform.
+Like its predecessor, it uses ASICS' relatively new 4D Guidance System, which promises adaptive stability as you run, making use of support elements that include a foam-based midfoot block for arch support and a wider overall platform.
 This is a large, heavy shoe with a high stack height, but it's a good fit for heavier runners or runners needing a supportive daily trainer.

 The ASICS GEL-KAYANO 31 isn't meant for marathon racing.
 As a supportive daily trainer, it's not great for picking up the pace.
 It has poor overall energy return and a heavy weight that you'll feel in the longer distances of a marathon.